Championship Entry Protocols

 - Entrants are required to participate in the entire tournament; i.e. a player cannot leave partway through without good cause.
 Late withdrawals for a good cause, such as illness, will be accommodated but PNZ should be notified immediately of any such instances.

 (NB: Any player withdrawing from a National Championship after the start of the event without good cause will be barred from participating in all National Championships for which they are eligible for 12 months following the date of the infringement).

 - Immediately at the conclusion of each game a player from each team is required to sign that the score is correct on the result sheet.
-They need to check carefully that this is entered correctly as incorrect results that have been signed off by both parties will stand.
-No results will be entered until both parties are present.
+They need to check carefully that this is entered correctly as incorrect results effect who everyone plays next and can not always be changed, especially if another part of the tournament has already started, No results will be entered until both parties are present.